hovancik/stretchly/.github/ISSUE_TEMPLATE.md

 Please, review information provided there and paste relevant parts here.

-If you have changed any settings, please, provide the preferences file.
+If you have changed any preferences, please, provide the whole file (`config.json`).
 Logs will be a big help, as well.